Fauci open to a 14-day ‘national shutdown’ to stem virus

 In the nation’s capital, White House officials said Trump tested negative for the virus over the weekend after he was recently in contact with three people at his Florida resort who tested positive, and several lawmakers in recent days have said they were self-quarantining out of an abundance of caution.

+“We have already begun work to develop a third emergency response package,” Pelosi wrote in a letter to colleagues.

+With the U.S. Capitol among the many iconic landmarks closed to tours, Pelosi also urged lawmakers to have most of their Washington staff telework from home, as health officials urge social distancing.
+House lawmakers are away on weeklong recess and many have already curtailed office visits at their local offices, as well.

-On Sunday, Democratic Rep. Adam Schiff, chairman of the House Intelligence Committee, said a former staff member tested positive for COVID-19.
-That staffer, Daniel Goldman, the attorney who led Democratic questioning during the House impeachment hearings, had left the office 10 days ago and he’s believed to have contracted the virus after his departure.
+Democratic Rep. Adam Schiff, chairman of the House Intelligence Committee, on Sunday said a former staff member tested positive for the virus.
+The staffer, Daniel Goldman, the attorney who led Democratic questioning during the House impeachment hearings, had left the office 10 days ago and he’s believed to have contracted the virus after his departure.

 “We will still be taking additional precautions over the next few days,” Schiff said.
 “The former staffer is feeling better and no current staff have reported any flu-like symptoms at this time.”